digitalocean/marketplace-blueprints/blueprints/elk/README.md

 After you log in, you will have access to the Kibana dashboard!

-LogStash if configured with the `syslog` inputs on ports: `1514` for UDP messages and `10514` for TCP messages.
+LogStash is configured with the `syslog` inputs on ports: `1514` for UDP messages and `10514` for TCP messages.
 The output is configured to write to index `logstash-syslog` of the ElasticSearch instance created with the stack.
 LogStash Droplet uses the `logstash` user with the `logstash_writer` role providing access to the `logstash-*` indices.

 ## Stack details
 - XPACK basic security enabled.